 69 – Donald E. Savage 22 jaar (30 juni 1921 – 11 november 1943)

-Donald Earl Savage was born on June 30, 1921 in Phillips, Maine, USA, as the 2nd child and only son of Homer and Lena Savage.
+Donald Earl Savage was born on June 30, 1921 in Phillips, Franlin County, Maine, as the 2nd child and only son of Homer and Lena Savage.
 Ultimately, the Savage family would have 4 children.
 The family had a garage business on Route 2 in Dixfield, Maine, which was run by Homer, and a restaurant adjacent to the garage, run by Lena and the daughters.
-Donald Savage graduated from High School in 1939 and then went to work in various restaurants.
-Eventually, he would enter Military Service on September 25, 1942 for the duration of the war plus 6 months.
+Donald Savage graduated from High School in 1939 and then went to work as assistant salesman.
+He would eventually enlist in Portland, Maine, on September 11, 1942 for a non-commissioned officer position and was assigned service number 31152617.
 He was assigned to the United States Air Force.
 Donald Savage completed his gunner training in Fort Myers, Florida and aerospace engineering training in Amerillo, Texas.
 Other courses were conducted in Pyote and Dalhart, Texas.
-August 1943 Donald Savage left for England where he was assigned with his crew to the 94th Bom Group and 331st Bom Squadron of the 8th Air Force at Rougham / Bury St Edmunds base.
+Early september 1943 Donald Savage left for England where he was assigned with his crew to the 8th Air Force, 94th Bomb Group, 331st Bomb Squadron at Rougham / Bury St Edmunds base.
 Donald Savage did several training flights with his crew, where he contracted a sinus infection and received negative flight advice.
 When he recovered, his crew had already taken his place by another gunner.
 As a result, Donald Savage was assigned to a crew with an incomplete occupation.
 Donald Savage’s first flight was on October 14, 1943 to the ball bearing factories in Schweinfurt, Germany.
 This day would be a black day in the history of the 8th Air Force.
 Many bombers were shot down

 In 1946 Donald Savage was reburied at the American War Cemetery in Margraten, Limburg. after the reclassification, Donald Savage was given his final resting place at Margraten, where he rests in section I, row 7, grave 5.